WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 ## field

+In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.

 Don't use to refer to a text-entry box.
 Instead, refer to the box by its label.
 If you have to use a descriptor, use *box* instead of *field*.

 OK to use in developer documentation and for a technical audience.